 Falfish operates a supplier policy and maintains a preferred supplier list.
 We endeavour to build long term relationships with key suppliers, and all procurement is subject to the relevant criteria being satisfied prior to engagement.
 We complete due diligence checks on all suppliers prior allowing them to become a preferred supplier, including an online search if necessary to ensure that the particular organisation has never been convicted of offences relating to modern slavery.

-In addition to the above, as part of the Company’s contract with suppliers, the supplier is required to confirm that:
+In addition to the above, as part of the Company’s contract with suppliers, the supplier is required to confirm

 OUR POLICIES ON MODERN SLAVERY AND HUMAN TRAFFICKING